nyorain/vil/docs/env.md

   and counting the number of warnings errors.
 On windows, will allocate a console window to output to.
   Note that internal logs/asserts are disabled in release builds.
+- `VIL_LOG_FILE` can be set to a file path where vil will output its log messages.
+By default, will simply output to stdout.

 - `VIL_WINDOW_MIN_FRAME_TIME=<time in ms>` when a window was created via `VIL_CREATE_WINDOW`, will throttle its framerate (if needed) to make